ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

               entirely.
 It must be in a table that also has a primary patient ID field (because that's the ID that will be omitted).
-If the opt-out field contains a value that's defined in the ``optout_col_values`` setting (see :ref:`config file
+If the opt-out field contains a value that's defined in the :ref:`optout_col_values <optout_col_values>` config setting, that
-              <anon_config_file>`), that patient will be opted out entirely
-              from the anonymised database.
+              patient will be opted out entirely from the anonymised database.

 ``R``       | **REQUIRED SCRUBBER.**
-            | If this field is a ``scrub_src`` field (see below), and this flag
+            | If this field is a :ref:`scrub_src <dd_scrub_src>` field (see
-              is set, then at least one non-NULL value for this field must be present for each patient, or no information will be processed for this patient.
+              below), and this flag is set, then at least one non-NULL value for this field must be present for each patient, or no information will be processed for this patient.
 (Typical use: where you have a master patient index separate from the patient name table, and data might have been brought across partially, so there are some missing names.
 In this situation, text might go unscrubbed because the names are missing.
 Setting this flag for the name field will prevent this.)

 =========== ===================================================================